pali-english/pali-english.github.io/README.md

 They jump from life to life, like a monkey
 greedy for fruit in a forest grove.

+    Manujassa: of a person
+    Pamattacārino: behaving heedlessly
+    Taṇhā: craving, desire
+    Vaḍḍhati: grows
+    Māluvā: like a vine
+    Viya: as
+    So: they (referring to the person)
+    Plavatī: jumps
+    Hurā: life (literally "bubble")
+    Huraṁ: to life (literally "bubble")
+    Phalamicchaṁva: desiring fruit
+    Vanasmi: in the forest
+    Vānaro: a monkey

 Yaṁ esā sahate jammī,
 taṇhā loke visattikā;
 Sokā tassa pavaḍḍhanti,